 Center for International Studies

-Undergraduate Freshmen Students
+International Undergraduate Freshmen Admission Requirements

 You must answer questions about your academic background and provide demographic information.
 There is a non-refundable application fee of $30 USD that you must pay by credit card when you apply online.
 Your application will not be processed until the fee has been paid.

 One transcript in English and one in the native language, verified with fresh seals and signatures, needs to be sent directly from each secondary school attended.
 If an external exam is taken, results should be sent directly from the appropriate examinations board/council.

 You must show you have financial resources to pay for your first year of study at Western Illinois University.
 Your Declaration of Finances verifies that your sponsor will provide financial support for your educational expenses.
 This form must be signed by you and your sponsor and submitted with an official bank statement.